spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 </Tabs>

+### Use RBAC with OIDC

-3. Next, you can create a role binding that uses individual users as the subject or specify a group name as the subject to map many users to a role.
+You can create a role binding that uses individual users as the subject or specify a group name as the subject to map many users to a role.
 The group name is the group assigned in the OIDC provider's configuration.

-  Assume in an OIDC provider you created a group named `dev-east-2`.
+Assume you created a group named `dev-east-2` within an OIDC provider.
 If you configure the host cluster's Kubernetes pack with all the correct OIDC settings, you could then create a role binding for the `dev-east-2` group.

 ![A subject of the type group is assigned as the subject in a RoleBinding](/clusters_cluster-management_cluster-rbac_cluster-subject-group.png)

 In this example, all users in the `dev-east-2` would inherit the `cluster-admin` role.

 <br />